vstinner/misc/cpython/pep-resource-close.rst

 allocate a larger memory block and stores these *extra* data before or after data inside the memory block.

+The ``PyResource`` should be avoided with the function which returns a newly allocated string: the caller should just call a function to release the memory in this case.

 The ``PyResource_Close()`` implementation is simple::

     void PyResource_Close(PyResource *res)